NodeBB/nodebb-english/configuring/proxies/apache.rst

     ProxyPassReverse / http://127.0.0.1:4567/

-The last thing you need to be sure of is that the config.json in the NodeBB folder has use_port: false.
-Otherwise some functionality will not work properly.
+The last thing you need to be sure of is that the config.json in the NodeBB folder defines the node.js port outside of the url:

 Example nodebb/config.json